jgrey4296/jgdv/jgdv/debugging/index.rst

     obj.assert_called("package.module.class.method")

 ----------
 Tracebacks
 ----------

-See :ref:`TracebackFactory<jgdv.debugging.traceback_factory.TracebackFactory>`.
+See :class:`TracebackFactory<jgdv.debugging.traceback_factory.TracebackFactory>`.
 A Simple way of creating a traceback of frames, using item access to allow a slice of available frames.

 .. code:: python